New Point, Missouri

 New Point is an unincorporated community in eastern Holt County, Missouri, United States.

-It is located approximately five miles northeast of Oregon and was originally named Grant.
-Its post office has closed and mail now comes from Oregon.
+History

+The community had its plat filed in 1861 and was originally named Grant, but the named switched to New Point (also stylized Newpoint) in 1875.
+The New Point post office shut down in 1980.
+At one point, both Grant and New Point were separate recognized communities.

 New Point's most famous citizen is football Hall of Famer Roger Wehrli, born in 1947.